-What Type of Camera is Right for Me?
+What type of camera is right for you?

+When you need to shoot for a long time use camcorders.
 Camcorders have their pros and cons, plus some cons for some tasks translate into pros for others.
 Built-in lens means more compact and more limited possibilities for creative shooting; a considerable depth of field makes it easier to work with focus, but you will not get a beautiful “cinematic” background blur (bokeh).
 The advantages of camcorders include relatively stable focusing and good possibilities for working with sound.
-You can read more about the advantages and disadvantages of camcorders, as well as the most exciting models here and here.

 In general, the camcorder can hardly be recommended as the primary universal camera for a beginner, but as an additional camera, it is pretty relevant.
 Camcorders are also suitable for filming family gatherings, news coverage, or any lengthy event.
 In general, camcorders are versatile in video shooting and can be used to record a wide variety of videos.